Gibson SG Tribute Review e1672344950463

 EDS-1275 Sg Double-Neck

 The Gibson SG Tribute is also a very affordable option.
-It offers a no-nonsense style and has a legendary rock ‘n’ roll sound.
+It has a no-nonsense style and a legendary rock ‘n’ roll sound.
 It is available in several styles, such as the Swamp Ash SG Special, the Voodoo SG, and the Zoot Suit SG.

-Aside from its legendary rock ‘n’ roll sound, the SG Tribute is also one of the best value-for-money SGs.
+Aside from its legendary rock ‘n’ roll sound, the SG Tribute is among the best value-for-money SGs.
 Featuring an unbound rosewood fingerboard and an optional vibrato tailpiece, it is priced well below most of its competitors.

 The best Gibson SG to buy